alirezas/spotbar/README.md

 # SpotBar

-A native macOS menubar app that displays the current playing song from Spotify in a pill-shaped view with scrolling text.
+A minimal macOS menu bar app that displays the currently playing Spotify song with a marquee scrolling effect.

 ## Features

-- Displays current Spotify song title and artist
+- Shows current Spotify track (artist - title) in the menu bar
-- Pill-shaped transparent design
-- Scrolling text for long titles
+- Marquee scrolling for long text
+- Auto-hides when Spotify is paused or not running
+- Compatible with menu bar managers like Ice
 - Right-click menu for Restart and Quit
-- Adapts to light/dark mode

 ## Requirements

-- macOS 10.12+
+- macOS 10.15+
-- Spotify app installed and running
+- Spotify app installed

 ## Build